Locally equivalent Floer complexes and unoriented link cobordisms: Introduction

 \section{Introduction}

 In \cite{Hom} Hom introduced an equivalence relation on the knot Floer complex $CFK^\infty(K)$ called stable equivalence.
-Namely, we say that two knots are stably equivalent if and only if their chain complexes become filtered chain homotopy equivalent after adding some acyclic complexes.
+Namely, we say that two knots are \emph{stably equivalent} if and only if their chain complexes become filtered chain homotopy equivalent after adding some acyclic complexes.
 A very important result in \cite{Hom} is that when $K_1$ is concordant to $K_2$ then the complex $CFK^\infty(K_1)$ is stably equivalent to $K_2$, which made possible to prove that many knot invariants coming from $CFK^\infty(K)$ are indeed concordance invariants, see \cite{Antonio,Allen,HomWu,Livingston} for some examples.

-Another relation on knot Floer chain complexes was given by Zemke in \cite{Zemke}: two knots $K_1$ and $K_2$ are called locally equivalent if there exist two maps $f:CFK^\infty(K_1)\rightarrow CFK^\infty(K_2)$ and $g:CFK^\infty(K_2)\rightarrow CFK^\infty(K_1)$ which preserve the filtrations (both the Alexander and algebraic filtration) and induce filtered isomorphisms in homology.
+Another relation on knot Floer chain complexes was given by Zemke in \cite{Zemke}: two knots $K_1$ and $K_2$ are called \emph{locally equivalent} if there exist two maps $f:CFK^\infty(K_1)\rightarrow CFK^\infty(K_2)$ and $g:CFK^\infty(K_2)\rightarrow CFK^\infty(K_1)$ which preserve the filtrations (both the Alexander and algebraic filtration) and induce filtered isomorphisms in homology.
 Even though those two relations appear to be very different from their definition, we can actually show that they coincide.
 We recall that this theorem was proved in the involutive setting by Hendricks and Hom (\cite{HomHe}). \begin{teo} Consider two knots $K_1$ and $K_2$ in $S^3$.
-Then $CFK^\infty(K_1)$ is locally equivalent to $CFK^\infty(K_2)$ if and only if such two chain complexes are also stably equivalent. \end{teo} For the purpose of this paper, the local equivalence relation has the advantage that it can be used in the same way for links.
+Then $CFK^\infty(K_1)$ is locally equivalent to $CFK^\infty(K_2)$ if and only if such two chain complexes are stably equivalent. \end{teo} For the purpose of this paper, the local equivalence relation has the advantage that it can be used in the same way for links.
 Let us consider the chain complex $\cC^\infty(L)$, defined from $CFL^-(L)$ by collapsing the variables $U_1,...,U_n$ to $U$ and taking the tensor product with $\F[U,U^{-1}]$, where here $\F$ always denotes the field with two elements, see \cite{Book,OSlinks}.
 We equip $\cC^\infty(L)$ with a filtration $\mathcal F$, obtained from the algebraic filtration and the (collapsed) Alexander filtration; such $\mathcal F$ descends to homology so that we can define the filtered group $\mathcal F\cH^\infty(L)$.
+Based on an intuition of Alfieri in \cite{Antonio}, we consider $\mathcal F$ as indexed by some particular subsets $S$ of the plane, which he calls south-west regions, satisfying the property that if $(\overline x,\overline y)\in S$ then each $(x,y)$ such that $x\leq\overline x$ and $y\leq\overline y$ is in $S$; a more precise definition is given later in Subsection \ref{subsection:Alexander}.